 The built-in tamper alarm blasts an 80 dB internal alarm the moment someone starts to tamper with the lock.
-The bank-level encryption will be able to prevent any unauthorized access.
+The bank-level encryption will be able to prevent any unauthorised access.
 The lock lets you create a temporary 24-hour PIN code for your guests.
-The model is suitable for wooden doors and can fit onto an existing night latch.

 The supplied batteries don't last very long.

 This smart door lock from Yale is one of the most visually appealing and cleverly designed options on this particular market right now.
 Aside from its functionality and security, the model will not inconvenience you or your guests but it won't compromise on the said security either.

 Smartphone, PIN codes, Key card, Key tag, Phone tag